toaderflorin/eksia/_posts/2021-01-01-redux-state-updates.markdown

 </code></pre>
 </div>

 Developers used to an imperative way of doing things might find this way of doing things might find the functional approach unintuitive.
-Luckily, for the most part, these code snippets and be copy-pasted directly into your reducers with little structural change.
-While laying out all the benefits of functional programming is beyond the scope of this article, check out this [primer](/immutability) on how reactivity works in React.
+Luckily, for the most part, these code snippets can be copy-pasted directly into your reducers with little structural change.